 Research

-My research primarily concerns the co-evolution of the Proterozoic biosphere (2.5-0.539 billion years ago) and eukaryotic life — a topic I approach by studying modern organisms and environments
+My research primarily concerns the co-evolution of the Proterozoic biosphere (2.5-0.539 billion years ago) and eukaryotic life — a topic I approach by studying modern marine organisms and environments

 The ecology of microbial eukaryotes